wallberg/blog/_drafts/review-acquiring-genomes.md

 The authors say Gaia could be called "Earth as a homeostatic chemical system", or "a giant ecosystem", but Gaia is a good choice because it is memorable and conveys the organism-like nature of the Earth's biosphere, though it is not considered an actual organism.

 Next, we explore "eukaryosis in an anoxic world", that is the transition from bacteria with no nucleus (prokaryotes) in a world without oxygen in the environment to much larger, more complex cells with nuclei (eukaryotes) in an oxygenated environment.
 These eukaryotic cells make up all non-bacterial life on the planet.
 Per the authors, this change represents the largest discontinuity in the history of life and is connected to the origins of species.
-And thus we arrive at their theory:
+And thus we arrive at ?a restatement? of their theory:

 > Our new definition of species, that organisms with the same number and kind of integrated genomes in common belong to the same species, depends on the recognition that all nucleated organisms are composite.
 All are products of integrated symbionts.
 The idea is that if two organisms (individuals) are members of the same species, then they are composed of precisely the same set of symbionts.
 Since bacteria are not formed by integration of symbionts, they lack species.
 The advantage of our analysis is that all nucleated organisms are assignable to species whether or not they ever engage in sex. {% cite margulisAcquiringGenomesTheory2002 -l 142 %}